monistowl/sol-commons/offchain/praise-service/README.md

-# Praise Service
+# Praise Service (scaffold)

-This service is responsible for the off-chain Praise aggregation and scoring.
+This scaffold represents the off-chain Praise leaderboard service.
+The production service would collect community praise events, score them, and then post the resulting reward batch to `commons_rewards` as a Merkle root.

-## Tech Specs
+## What’s here

-- TBD
+- `index.js`: simple scorer that emits placeholder data and exposes a `generateRewardBatch` helper.
+- Config hooks in `config.json` to point at RPC endpoints/providers.
+- A `README` note linking to the planned integration tests.